-As U.S. military units face spinning up for new deployments amid growing tensions in the Middle East, a different worry looms over military families stateside: how to keep in touch.
+As U.S. military units keep spinning up for deployments around the world, a different worry looms over military families stateside: how to keep in touch.

 That's because service members could be asked to leave their personal phones, computers and other electronics back home.

 You may remember what happened to a group of paratroopers who were alerted for a recent short-notice deployment.
 And though the decision whether troops must leave that stuff stateside will likely be up to commanders, it could become a regular thing.